rayniervanegmond/-sciencewriter/README.md

 [![image](https://pyup.io/repos/github/rayniervanegmond/sciencewriter/shield.svg)](https://pyup.io/repos/github/rayniervanegmond/sciencewriter)

-**A package to support and maintain argumentation consistency for academic writing**
+**A package to support writing of scientific articles by maintaining argumentation consistency combined with external reference management.**

 The purpose of this component is to provide a library that will support the authoring of academic papers based on the argumentation development model explained in the book by Booth, Coloms and Williams (abbrev.
 BCM), The Craft of Research.